Sunny days draw crowds to beaches, parks as U.S. reopens from lockdowns

 "If they go home and infect their grandmother or their grandfather who has a comorbid condition and they have a serious or a very -- or an unfortunate outcome, they will feel guilty for the rest of our lives," Birx said.
-After weeks of self-isolating and restrictions, Americans are eager to return to some type of normal living -- including sports.
+Scott Gottlieb, a former Food and Drug Administration commissioner, said on Sunday the country was seeing a "mixed bag" of results from coronavirus mitigation efforts.
+He said there were about 20 states that are seeing a rising number of new cases including Illinois, Texas, Maryland, Indiana, Virginia, North Carolina and Tennessee.

+"We expected that we would start seeing more significant declines in new cases and deaths around the nation at this point.
+And we're just not seeing that," he said on CBS' "Face the Nation."
+"If we don't snuff this out more and you have this slow burn of infection, it can ignite at any time."
+Even in the face of rising cases, some Americans are eager to return to socializing and large gatherings -- including sports.

 The National Football League said it will announce its schedule for the upcoming season this week including its season opening game on Sept.
 10 and the Super Bowl, which is scheduled to be played in Tampa, Florida on Feb.
 7. "We are planning on playing the 2020 NFL season as scheduled," NFL spokesman Brian McCarthy said in an email, noting they will adjust to government regulations.